 The course is divided into four substantive modules comprising specific themes and a fifth, synthesising, module:

-The course is underpinned by four country case studies – Ethiopia, Jordan, South Africa, and Turkey – which provide an important vehicle for the delivery of the course.
+The course is underpinned by five case studies – Colombia, Ethiopia, Jordan, South Africa, and Turkey – which provide an important vehicle for the delivery of the course.

 The ITC promotes a three-phase approach in its learning activities: